joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 Although Microsoft takes a lot of traditional infrastructure management and security concerns off your hand, you are still responsible for the spending and making sure the value of the technologies and services you consume, match your business goals and agility.

-Today we are going to go back to basics and look at the [Cost Optimization](https://docs.microsoft.com/en-us/azure/architecture/framework/?WT.mc_id=AZ-MVP-5004796#cost-optimization "Cost optimization") pillar of the Microsoft [Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/?WT.mc_id=AZ-MVP-5004796 "Microsoft Azure Well-Architected Framework").
+Today we are going to go back to basics and look at the [Cost Optimization](https://docs.microsoft.com/en-us/azure/architecture/framework/?WT.mc_id=AZ-MVP-5004796#cost-optimization "Cost optimization"){:target="_blank"} pillar of the Microsoft [Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/?WT.mc_id=AZ-MVP-5004796 "Microsoft Azure Well-Architected Framework"){:target="_blank"}.

 > “The cost optimization pillar provides principles for balancing business goals with budget justification to create a cost-effective workload while avoiding capital-intensive solutions.
 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.”
 >